gitjit/gitjit.github.io/_posts/2015-10-28-scala-callbyname.md

 {% endhighlight %}

 So in this case, you can see the both calls in delayed() is outputting same time in nano seconds.
-Now let us try Call By Name.
+Now let us try Call By Name.A call-by-name mechanism passes a code block to the callee and each time the callee accesses the parameter, the code block is executed and the value is calculated.
+Here, we declared the delayed method, which takes a call-by-name parameter by putting the => symbol between the variable name and the type.

 {% highlight scala %}